 Dedicated credit card machines and online processing methods only

-Departments with a dedicated credit card machine must settle batches daily with a printed settlement report which lists total collected balances for each card type.
-This settlement report must be attached to the Deposit Transmittal form, along with copies of individual credit card slips, and submitted to Fiscal Services daily in order for the department to be credited for the payments.
+Departments with a dedicated credit card machine must settle batches daily with a printed settlement report that lists total collected balances for each card type.
+This settlement report must be attached to the Deposit Transmittal Form, along with copies of individual credit card slips, and submitted to Fiscal Services daily in order for the department to be credited for the payments.